trezzuri/erpnext-docs/docs/en/accounts/cost-center.md

 **A Cost Center is a part of an organization where costs or income can be charged.**

-In ERPNext you can use the Cost Center as a Profit Center.
+In SOMA you can use the Cost Center as a Profit Center.

 Your Chart of Accounts is mainly designed to provide reports to the government and tax authorities.